 Cooking Time Journal may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Choosing what to dip in cheese fondue is a great way to turn a simple dish into a fan favorite at an upcoming function.

 Naturally, certain ingredients are very well known when it comes to cheese fondues, such as bread and vegetables, but you can also opt for sweet alternatives rather than savory.

 What to Dip in Cheese Fondue

-Whether you’re planning a fondue for yourself or a group of friends and family, here are some of the best things that you can pair with your fondue.
+Whether you’re planning a cheese fondue for yourself or a group of friends and family, here are some of the best things that you can pair with your cheese fondue.

 1. Bread and Crackers

-As a bonus, all types of bread seemingly work well with a fondue, although there are individual variations that some prefer over others.
+As a bonus, all types of bread seemingly work well with cheese fondue, although there are individual variations that some prefer over others.

 Our top picks for bread to use with fondue include: